edrlab/bd-comics-manga/Multiple_renditions.md

 ## Renditions vs spin/sections

-Question: do "alternates" replace "spine" and "sections" at the first level of the manifest?
+"renditions" replace "spine" and "sections" at the first level of the manifest

-If Yes:
-This would mean the objects created out of the JSON structure are "polymorph".
-To avoid that, we should chage the JSON-LD @type for publications with multiple renditions.
+The JSON-LD @type for publications with multiple renditions is specific.

-http://schema.org/Book for a standard publication. http://to be invented for a book with multiple renditions
+http://schema.org/Book for a standard publication. http://to be invented for a book with multiple renditions.

-If No:
-Pro: creating an object is simple

 TBC...